gitter-badger/cecil/README.md

  export MAILERPUBLICAPIKEY=pubkey-<fill in here>
 ```

-You can find the mailgun api keys at https://mailgun.com/app/account/security
+You can find the mailer (Mailgun) API keys at https://mailgun.com/app/account/security

 # Run

 Run `go run main.go` or use the [docker container](docs/docker/README.md)

-Now, create an instance on BigDB's account without a ZeroCloudOwner tag.

-BigDB's admin will receive an email (might not arrive immediately; using a sandbox mailgun account).

-Try also with

-`ZeroCloudOwner = nope`

-`ZeroCloudOwner = someone@unauthorized.site`

-`ZeroCloudOwner = dev@bigbd.io` (replacing `dev@bigbd.io` with what you wrote on line 198 in `core.go`)

-`ZeroCloudOwner = admin@bigdb.io` (replacing `admin@bigdb.io` with BigDB's admin email you used on line 175 in `core.go`)

 ## core package contents

-- **add-owner-handler.go** -- Contains the handler function for adding a new owner to owner's whitelist for a cloudaccount.
+- `add-owner-handler.go` -- Contains the handler function for adding a new owner to owner's whitelist for a cloudaccount.
-- **aws.go** -- Contains SQS structs and DefaultEc2ServiceFactory.
+- `aws.go` -- Contains SQS structs and DefaultEc2ServiceFactory.
-- **common.go** -- Contains common utility functions.
+- `common.go` -- Contains common utility functions.
-- **core.go** -- Contains the all the initialization code for the core package.
+- `core.go` -- Contains the all the initialization code for the core package.
-- **core_test.go** -- core package test.
+- `core_test.go` -- core package test.
-- **db-models.go** -- Contains the database models.
+- `db-models.go` -- Contains the database models.
-- **email-action-handler.go** -- Contains the handler function for lease approval|extension|termination link endpoints.
+- `email-action-handler.go` -- Contains the handler function for lease approval|extension|termination link endpoints.
-- **email-templates.go** -- Will contain the templates of the emails sent out for specific scenarios (new lease, lease expired, instance terminated, etc.).
+- `email-templates.go` -- Will contain the templates of the emails sent out for specific scenarios (new lease, lease expired, instance terminated, etc.).
-- **mock_ec2.go** -- Contains a mock of the EC2 API.
+- `mock_ec2.go` -- Contains a mock of the EC2 API.
-- **mock_mailgun.go** -- Contains a mock of the Mailgun API.
+- `mock_mailgun.go` -- Contains a mock of the Mailgun API.
-- **mock_sqs.go** -- Contains a mock of the SQS API.
+- `mock_sqs.go` -- Contains a mock of the SQS API.
-- **new-lease-queue-consumer.go** -- Contains the consumer function for the NewLeaseQueue.
+- `new-lease-queue-consumer.go` -- Contains the consumer function for the NewLeaseQueue.
-- **periodic-jobs.go** -- Contains the periodic job functions
+- `periodic-jobs.go` -- Contains the periodic job functions
-- **service.go** -- Contains the Service struct and the initialization methods (to setup queues, db, external services, etc.)
+- `service.go` -- Contains the Service struct and the initialization methods (to setup queues, db, external services, etc.)
-- **task-consumers.go** -- Contains some of the functions that consume tasks from queues; some got their own file because are big.
+- `task-consumers.go` -- Contains some of the functions that consume tasks from queues; some got their own file because are big.
-- **task-structs.go** -- Contains the structs of the tasks passed in-out of queues.
+- `task-structs.go` -- Contains the structs of the tasks passed in-out of queues.
-- **transmission.go** -- Contains the `Transmission` and its methods; `Transmission` is what an SQS message is parsed to.
+- `transmission.go` -- Contains the `Transmission` and its methods; `Transmission` is what an SQS message is parsed to.

 ## Endpoint usage examples